 - Extended trips over the White Col & down into the Burnet to the Wilberforce then up to the Park Morpeth Hut

-This hut can accommodate 10, four double bunks and two single bunks.
+This hut can accommodate 10 people and has four double bunks and two single bunks.
 This hut is fully insulated with 100mm foam sandwiched with double glazed windows, stainless steel cooking bench, table with bench seat, mountain radio with selcal, solar lighting, fire extinguisher and blanket.
 When using the outside toilet please make sure the door is securely latched when leaving as high winds and a swinging door result in no door at all and costs the club a lot of unnecessary expense.

 Barker hut is a memorial hut to Neville Barker.
 The first Barker Hut was built in 1945 at the south end of the tarn from a Bequest from the Barker family in memory of early club member, Neville Barker who lost his life in the war standing on a landmine in the Italian campaign.
 This hut suffered from being buried by snow in the winter time.
 The present hut built in 1980 was flown in by helicopter, whereas the first one was carried in by 45 CMC members over three days from Klondyke Comer.

-As a club member if something needs attention or repairing please let Robin know.
+As a club member if something needs attention or repairing please let our huts team know.